FabienDeborde/Working-on-JavaScript/README.md

 I'll update this as I progress through the book.

-As of now, I finished the basic and intermediary part which you can check on [https://fabiendeborde.github.io/Working-on-JavaScript/Base/](https://fabiendeborde.github.io/Working-on-JavaScript/Base/).<br/>
+As of now, I finished the basic and intermediary parts.
+You can check them on [https://fabiendeborde.github.io/Working-on-JavaScript/Base/](https://fabiendeborde.github.io/Working-on-JavaScript/Base/). and [https://fabiendeborde.github.io/Working-on-JavaScript/Intermediary/](https://fabiendeborde.github.io/Working-on-JavaScript/Intermediary/).<br/>
-and [https://fabiendeborde.github.io/Working-on-JavaScript/Intermediary/](https://fabiendeborde.github.io/Working-on-JavaScript/Intermediary/).<br/>

-I made *12 scripts*:
+I made *22 scripts*:

   // Basic ones
   1. A price updater based on user input